derekTurner/IT-docs-23/Block_4/section_1/express1-dev.md

-# ExpressJS wit node on Docker
+# ExpressJS with node on Docker

 In this section we are working towards a server side application combining, node, express and mongoDb, but first we start with a hello world from express.